nikunjraykundlia/DocumentAnalyse/README.md

-## 📃 Document Analyser: AI-Powered Document Classification
+## 📃 Document Analyse: AI-Powered Document Classification

-Document Analyser is a powerful web application designed to automatically classify and validate various types of documents uploaded as images or PDFs.
-The system now prioritizes **Llama-based AI classification via Ollama** as its primary engine, with OpenAI (GPT-4o) as an alternative and a robust rule-based fallback for unmatched cases.
-The pipeline includes Optical Character Recognition (OCR), direct text extraction, and multi-layered classification for fast and accurate results.
+Document Analyse is a powerful web application that automatically classifies, validates, and enables Q&A on a wide range of uploaded documents (PDFs, images, scans).
+It prioritizes **Llama-based AI classification via Ollama** for privacy-friendly, local inference, with OpenAI (GPT-4o) as an optional cloud fallback, and robust rule-based logic for unmatched cases.
+The system features advanced OCR, multi-format support, confidence scoring, and a context-aware chatbot for interactive document insights.

 ## ✨ Features

 - **Llama (Ollama) AI Classification [Primary]**: Utilizes local Llama models (via Ollama) for advanced, privacy-friendly document classification.
 No internet required for AI processing.
 - **OpenAI GPT-4o Integration [Optional]**: Optionally leverages OpenAI's GPT-4o for cloud-based AI classification if enabled and API key is provided.
-- **Rule-Based Fallback**: A robust keyword-matching engine for documents that can't be classified by AI models.
+- **Rule-Based Fallback**: Robust keyword-matching and field validation for documents not handled by AI models.
 - **Multi-Format Upload**: Supports PDF, PNG, JPG, JPEG, GIF, BMP, TIFF, and more.
-- **Advanced Text Extraction**: Uses `pdfplumber` for text-based PDFs and `Tesseract` OCR for images or scanned documents.
+- **Advanced Text Extraction**: Uses `pdfplumber` for text-based PDFs, `Tesseract` OCR for images/scans, and PyMuPDF for PDF parsing.
-- **Confidence Scoring**: Provides a confidence score for each classification, helping to identify and flag uncertain results.
+- **Confidence Scoring**: Returns a confidence score for each classification to help flag uncertain results.
-- **Document Validation**: Checks for required fields based on the classified document type.
+- **Document Validation**: Checks for required fields based on classified document type; highlights missing or invalid fields.
-- **Optional ML Model**: Includes a script (`model_train.py`) to train a custom `scikit-learn` model on your own data.
+- **Custom ML Model Support**: Includes a script (`model_train.py`) to train a custom `scikit-learn` model on your own data.
+- **Interactive Chatbot**: Built-in chatbot (Ollama-powered) answers questions about the extracted content of all uploaded documents in your session, strictly using only the visible document context.
+- **Multi-File Upload & Processing**: Upload and process multiple documents in a single session; extracted text and results are session-scoped.
-- **User-Friendly Interface**: Clean, modern UI for easy uploading and viewing of results.
+- **User-Friendly Interface**: Clean, modern UI for easy uploading, result viewing, and chatbot access (toggle appears after extraction).
+- **Session-Based Context**: Keeps extracted text and chatbot context per user session for privacy and continuity.
+- **Error Handling**: Handles large files, unsupported formats, and server errors gracefully with clear feedback.
+- **CORS Support**: Configured for cross-origin requests, suitable for deployment as a web service.

 ## 🛠️ Getting Started

-Follow these instructions to set up and run the project on your local machine.
+Follow these instructions to set up and run Document Analyse locally.

 ### Prerequisites

-You need to have the following installed on your system:

 - **Python 3.8+**
 - **Tesseract OCR Engine**: [Installation Guide](https://tesseract-ocr.github.io/tessdoc/Installation.html)
 - **Poppler**: PDF rendering for Windows: [Installation for Windows](https://github.com/oschwartz10612/poppler-windows/releases/)